SwissDataScienceCenter/renku-jupyterlab-ts/README.md

 A JupyterLab extension for Renku.

-This extension is composed of a Python package named `jl-renku` for the server extension and a NPM package named `jl-renku` for the frontend extension.
+This extension is composed of a Python package named `jl_renku` for the server extension and a NPM package named `jl-renku` for the frontend extension.